stephenpark7/greatsage/README.md

             package.json
             ...

-## Tech Stack
+## Server Details

-- React, TypeScript
-- Ruby on Rails
-- Docker
+The server includes a lightweight authentication system using Ruby on Rails 7's has_secure_password method.
+Access tokens are stored in memory, while refresh tokens are stored securely as HTTPOnly cookies with HTTPS and SameSite=Secure attributes.

+### Features

+- **CORS**: Cross-Origin Resource Sharing
+- **CSP**: Content Security Policy
+- **Token Management**: Includes token revocation and protection against timing attacks
+- **Testing**: Extensive RSpec coverage, including penetration testing for security

-## Instructions
+## Setup Instructions

+To run the server and client together using Docker Compose:

-First build the server and client: `docker-compose build`
+1. Build the server and client: `docker-compose build`

-To run server and client: `docker-compose up -d`
+2. Start the server and client: `docker-compose up -d`

-## Ports used

-3000 for React development server (front-end)

-3001 for Ruby on Rails server (back-end)
+You can also run the server or client separately using `npm start`, but you'll need to set up the database yourself in that case.